Public clinic and baths for Udaipur, India

 Designed during a one-week travel charrette.

-Designed during a one-week travel charrete, this bath and clinic acts as a model for development in historic Udaipur, this designs shifts building mass to produce new public space directed towards its neighboring community while offering important sanitary amenities.
+Designed during a one-week travel charrete, this bath and clinic acts as a model for development in historic Udaipur.
+The design shifts building mass to produce new public space directed towards its neighboring community while offering important sanitary amenities.

 The prescribed clinic program uses the ground floor sparingly—only for its entry—allowing spaces to be opened up not only for public toilets, but also public baths, a café, and a line of market stalls (to help relieved displaced businesses from the construction).